 Although some cases of fraudulent marriage can easily be defined as criminal acts -- particularly when money is exchanged or it's part of an organized conspiracy of arranging marriages -- in other cases they're harder to condemn.

 For example, how does one regard the case of a couple who have been dating, and wouldn't ordinarily be ready for marriage, but see that it's the only way for them to stay together long enough to find out whether they'd like to stay together forever?
-Or the case of a gay or lesbian couple where the U.S. citizen half has no ability, under U.S. law, to petition for the partner or spouse to immigrate, but meanwhile a good friend of theirs, of the opposite sex, will happily marry the immigrant in order to obtain a right for that person to remain with his or her partner in the United States?
+Or the case of a gay or lesbian couple where the U.S. citizen half had, until the Supreme Court removed the barriers created by federal law ("DOMA") in 2013, no ability to petition for the partner or spouse to immigrate, but meanwhile a good friend of theirs, of the opposite sex, would happily marry the immigrant in order to help out?

 Strictly speaking, such cases constitute marriage fraud.
 But they are important to keep in mind when viewing any statistics in this area.